-Criminal statutes apply to both adults and juveniles.
-But when juveniles break one of those laws, their cases may be handled differently than those of an adult.
-Most of the time, juveniles are sent through the juvenile court system, where the aim is to counsel and support, rather than punish, the offender.
+Criminal laws apply to adults and juveniles.
+But when juveniles break the law, their cases are typically handled differently than those of adults.
+Most of the time, juveniles are sent through the juvenile court system, where the aim is to counsel, support, and rehabilitate, rather than punish.

-Possession means both physically carrying a weapon on you and having a weapon in an area that is under your control.
-For example, a student who has brought a gun to school and who carries it in his pocket is in possession of a weapon.
-However, if that same student brings the gun to school and then stores it in his locker, that is also considered possession even if the student is away from the locker or otherwise never has it on his person.
+Possession means both physically carrying a weapon on you or having a weapon in an area that is under your control.
+For example, a student who brings a gun to school in a backpack is in possession of the weapon.
+And if that same student brings the gun to school and stores it in a locker, that's also considered possession even if the student is away from the locker.

-Juvenile courts have wide discretion in determining the appropriate sentence for a juvenile offender.
-If a court determines that there is enough evidence to show the juvenile committed an offense, it will impose a sentence aimed primarily at rehabilitating the juvenile, instead of simply punishing the juvenile for the offense.
-The consequence that a court deems an appropriate penalty can differ widely from case to case.
+Juvenile courts have wide discretion in determining the appropriate sentence (usually called a "disposition order") for a juvenile offender.
+If a judge finds that there's enough evidence to show the juvenile committed an offense, it will find the charge true (similar to a guilty finding in adult court).
+The judge will then impose a sentence aimed primarily at rehabilitating the juvenile.
+Here are some possible actions a judge might take, and in any given case, there might be more than one.

 Choose your state from the list below to find information about your state's laws regarding guns.